SeanPedersen/seanpedersen.github.io/posts/vae.md

 To prevent the variational encoder of “cheating” by placing different samples far apart from each other in z (avoiding our desired property of smooth local interpolations) we add an additional loss term to our loss function L(x, x’) : KL(gauss(z_mean, z_var) || gauss(0,1)).
 This additional loss term is defined as the Kullback-Leibler-divergence between gauss(z_mean, z_var) and an isotropic standard normal distribution gauss(0,1) ∈ ℝ^n forcing our latent space to be standard Gaussian distributed (achieving the desired smooth local interpolation).

 ## Show me the code
-Get your hands dirty and play around: <a href="https://colab.research.google.com/drive/1f73wONMp8U2LvAmN0MNGyflqGFog0g2S" rel="noreferrer noopener" target="_blank">Python Colab Notebook</a>
+Get your hands dirty and play around: [Python Colab Notebook](https://colab.research.google.com/drive/1f73wONMp8U2LvAmN0MNGyflqGFog0g2S)

 ## Further Questions